 AIDONIC aims to decrease the average time for sending donations, achieve transparency in the way that funds are utilized by NGOs, and lower the cost of efficiency for transactions on the blockchain, for instance through peer-to-peer transactions and the usage of smart contracts.
 It will have features such as instant notifications, emergency pool support, auto invoicing, proof of impact and volunteer management.
-Donors will benefit from auto-donation confirmation, instant notifications, transparency, impact sharing, following NGOs and activities, proof of impact and volunteer management.
+Donors will benefit from features like: auto-donation confirmation, instant notifications, transparency, impact sharing, following NGOs and activities, proof of impact and volunteer management.
 The platform will also help reduce fraud and abuse of donor funding since there will be prove of allocation of donations and transparency.

 Alice is a social funding and impact management platform based on Ethereum blockchain facilitates transparency in donor funding targeted at social projects; makes it possible for transparency and accountability in using funds and doing these projects by NGOs and other social organization that get funded; and helps in the decentralizing of evaluation, monitoring and reporting of impacts of the funded projects.
 This is in addition to reducing overall transaction costs for impact investors, and running a Grant DAO through which social organizations can launch high quality projects.
 As a result of improved transparency and accountability, more organizations and people can donate to more charitable work.